Transfer VM From AWS EC2 to Akamai Using Disk Images

 Launch a Linode Compute Instance from the Uploaded Image

-Once the image is available, you can deploy it to a new Linode Compute instance.
-For this command, provide the ID of your uploaded image, which was displayed when running the previous command.
-In addition, provide the following:
+Once your image is available, you can deploy it to a new Linode instance.
+For this command, provide the ID of your uploaded image (shown in the previous step).
+Also include the following values:

-: The size of the instance to deploy.--root_pass
+• --type: The type of instance to deploy.

-: A unique, secure root password for your new instance.
+• --root_pass: A secure root password for SSH access.

 linode-cli linodes create \